-A. Projected Wastewater Flows Based on the Winter Park Bond Issue Engineering Report (2004), and most recent Consumptive Use Permit, wastewater demand is anticipated to increase at an average annual rate of approximately one half of one percent through 2025.
+A. Projected Wastewater Flows.
+Based on the Winter Park Bond Issue Engineering Report (2004), wastewater demand is anticipated to increase at an average annual rate of approximately one half of one percent through 2025.
 The population projections for the service area within the City were adjusted to reflect the changing market conditions in 2008.
 The projections for 2018 were reduced by 1,000, 2023 by 2,000, and 2028 by 3,000 people.
 Wastewater flows anticipated from 2008 through 2028 are provided in Table 4-8.
 The flows for 2026 through 2028 are a straight line projection from the Engineering Report data.
 The projected flows represent future demand.
-Anticipated demand for future years is anticipated to occur at an annual average daily rate of 145 gallons per person.
-This average is derived from system-wide flows that include wastewater collected from residential and non-residential land uses.
+Anticipated demand for future years is anticipated to occur at an annual average daily rate of 145